-I recently provided information to some Foundation members who asked about the different types of fiduciaries and you might be wondering too.
+I recently provided information to some International Foundation members who asked about the different types of fiduciaries, and you might be wondering too.

 Retirement plan fiduciaries manage the plan and its assets.
 The same five standards of conduct apply to all fiduciaries: act in the sole interest of plan participants and beneficiaries, use plan assets exclusively for paying benefits and defraying reasonable costs of administration, act prudently, diversify investments, and act in line with the plan document.